Phileosopher/commonplace/autos.md

 As soon as you see a problem, fix it, since tiny problems can quickly become expensive to repair later.

+If you see smoke coming from the exhaust, the color can give you some indication of what's wrong:

+- Black smoke means the engine is burning too much fuel ("running rich").
+- White smoke usually means coolant is burning inside the engine, which is a *very* bad problem (likely a blown head gasket), and will mean the engine will overheat.
+- Blue or gray smoke is because the engine is burning oil, which often comes from a leak into the combustion chamber, and could come from many places (e.g., leaky valve seals, bad piston rings).
+The vehicle may also shake more than normal when idle or misfire when starting the car.

 If you're willing to research, you can swap out most parts on your car *without* a garage full of equipment.

 - Once you learn how, brakes, oil, air filters, and spark plugs are easy to change.